aforward9600/pokemonpalette/README.md

 - To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)
 - Fixed an artifact when title screen 'mons scroll left in GBC-mode
 - Fixed a bug in AI roster scoring when evaluating type matchups for switching
+- AI will not do actions during Rage or when recharging

 #Bugfixes: